Orange-OpenSource/hurl/docs/tutorial/ci-cd-integration.md

 container has started, but the application server can take a few seconds to be really ready to accept incoming HTTP requests.

-To do so, we can test our health api.
+To do so, we can test our health API.
 With a function `wait_for_url`, we use Hurl to check a given url to return a `200 OK`.
 We loop on this function until the check succeeds.
 Once the test has succeeded, we stop the container.